mailslurp/mailslurp-client/docs/interfaces/sendemailoptions.md

 **● attachments**: *`Array`<`string`>*

-*Defined in node_modules/mailslurp-swagger-sdk-ts/dist/api.d.ts:410*
+*Defined in node_modules/mailslurp-swagger-sdk-ts/dist/api.d.ts:453*

-Optional list of attachment IDs to send with this email
+Optional list of attachment IDs to send with this email.
+You must first upload each attachment separately in order to obtain attachment IDs

 *__type__*: {Array}